 Year 8: We examine qualifications and their importance.
 We look at the routes into work and the difference between skills and qualities.
 You will begin to understand your strengths and weaknesses.
 We will introduce you to Careers Information in a number of formats.

 Year 9: Options Year.
 In this important year, there will be on-going input and support from all staff, including the Careers Adviser.
 You will be issued with an Options handbook, and asked to attend an Options evening, where all subjects can be discussed in detail.
-In Personal Development time, we use ‘The Real Game’ to explore your Dream and challenge you to make it a Reality.
+In Personal Development time, we look at many job sectors.
 You may visit a university.
 You will be equipped to make informed choices.

-Year 10: This is our Work Experience Year, where the students will get involved in preparation for their Work Placement in July.
+Year 10: This is our Work Experience Year, where the students will get involved in preparation for their Work Placement in May.
 You will cover Health and Safety in Work, interview techniques and Job applications.
 Local Business People give up a day for ‘mock’ interviews and the culmination of the year’s preparation is a work placement.
-There will also be Local College taster visits arranged for some students.
+There will also be Local College taster visits available for all students.